DataDog/documentation/content/en/real_user_monitoring/guide/browser-sdk-upgrade.md

 #### Privacy options support

-The options `input-ignored` and `input-masked` are no longer valid privacy options.
+The privacy options `input-ignored` and `input-masked` are no longer valid.
 Instead, use the `mask-user-input` privacy option.
 Specifically, replace:

 * `dd-privacy-input-ignored` and `dd-privacy-input-masked` class names with `dd-privacy-mask-user-input`
 * `dd-privacy="input-masked"` and `dd-privacy="input-ignored"` attribute values with `dd-privacy="mask-user-input"`